graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/dependency-injection.md

 }
 ```

 When using scoped services, be aware that most scoped services are not thread-safe.
-Therefor you will likely
+Therefore you will likely
 need to use the `SerialExecutionStrategy` execution strategy, or write code to create a service scope
 for the duration of the execution of the field resolver that requires a scoped service.
 For instance, with
 Entity Framework Core, typically the database context is registered as a scoped service and obtained via